Geographical Isolation

 Evolutionary Tree of Life

 Porphyry (234–305 BC), a third-century Greek philosopher, composed the first known tree of life in his work entitled Isagoge while living in Sicily.
-Isagoge is an “Introduction” Porphyry edited into Aristotle‘s (384–322 BC) text known as Categories.
+Isagoge is an “Introduction” by Porphyry edited into Aristotle‘s (384–322 BC) text known as Categories.

 Continue Reading